-9 COVID pandemic.

-The leadership which has been crafted by this company has implemented up to date standards of care to increase our patient safety, our patient satisfaction,our patient outcomes, as well as increased the ability

-14 of our employees to better care for our customers and
+- 7 were able to adequately care for the load -- our - COVID pandemic. - 10 The leadership which has been crafted by this - 11 company has implemented up to date standards of care to - 12 increase our patient safety, our patient satisfaction, - our patient outcomes, as well as increased the ability - 14 of our employees to better care for our customers and - patients.
+15 - I've seen this facility go through numerous 16 - changes in leadership in my time at Roger Williams; 17 - however, I have not seen a more dedicated, caring, - capable, driven group of leaders which has been groomed - by this company, and I am honestly very thankful, and as are most of my peers for this.
+21 - 22 That's all I have.
+Thank you. - 23 MS. ROCHA: Thanks.
+Any questions for Andrew - 24 Bever? - (No questions forthcoming) 25

-15 patients.

-16 I've seen this facility go through numerous

-17 changes in leadership in my time at Roger Williams;

-18 however, I have not seen a more dedicated, caring,

-19 capable, driven group of leaders which has been groomed

-20 by this company, and I am honestly very thankful, and 21 as are most of my peers for this.

-That's all I have.
-Thank you.

-MS. ROCHA: Thanks.
-Any questions for Andrew

-24 Beyer?

-25 (No questions forthcoming)